FAQs

 What are the FDA’s criteria for a recycled resin to be used in food contact applications?

 The U.S. Food and Drug Administration (FDA) Center for Food Safety and Applied Nutrition website has published guidance documents for the use of recycled plastic in food packaging.
-They require that the “recycled material is of suitable purity for its intended use and will meet all existing specifications for virgin material.”
-Since 1998, EcoPrime® has been proven to meet these standards and has received a No Objection Letter (NOL) from the FDA.
-(FDA NOL #52, Jan.
-16, 1998, reaffirmed 2015.)
+Envision Plastics’ EcoPrime® has been proven to meet the FDA standards and has received No Objection Letters (NOL) from the FDA.

 OceanBound Plastic FAQs